 The Notes will be linked to the performance of the loans in the Reference Pool.
-We will choose the loans as a random portion of the eligible loans from a specified calendar cohort as the Reference Pool.
+Loans included in the Reference Pool were chosen on a random basis from a specified calendar cohort of loans that met the Eligibility Criteria and certain other conditions as further described below under "-Reference Pool Formation.".